 The forecast is just a number if there’s no accountability for the action items each team member takes away from the forecast call.
 At each meeting, take notes on the action items and ensure that in the next week’s meeting you include those items in your sales forecast meeting agenda.
 Did everyone do what they said they would?

-As a sales leader, use your weekly 1:1s as follow ups to make sure deals are properly being worked.
+As a sales leader, use your weekly one-on-one sales meetings as follow-ups to make sure deals are properly being worked.
 By making forecasting an integral part of a sales reps role, they’ll feel more accountable for the number they’re calling and that means more buy-in to close the deals they need to.

 Ready to level up your forecast call?

 The forecast call is your moment to call your number with confidence.
 To do that, you need access to accurate, up-to-the-minute deal data.
 Unfortunately it’s seldom handy when you need it, which means you can’t discern the true health of the pipeline without badgering reps and managers.

 See how best-in-class revenue teams use Clari to drive accurate forecasts.
 Learn how bringing in powerful AI can help you bring this level of sophistication into your next forecast call.
 Here's a sneak peek of our Forecast Call Cadence and click here to Download the full guide.